 If you want to read about hormone replacement in general, I have a couple of other posts about exactly that, including my blogs “I Think I Need Hormones, But Aren’t They Dangerous? and “What Is The Deal With Bio-Identical Hormones?”, but today I want to talk specifically about pellets.

 From my other posts, we already know that many studies have shown what I consider to be the two most important things when considering hormone replacement therapy (HRT).
 First, we should be putting hormones into our system that are biologically identical to those that our body makes (not some chemical or animal look-alike.)
 These “bio-identical” hormones come in many forms, and pellets are one of them.
-Second, estradiol (bio-identical estrogen) should NOT be given by mouth, since doing so makes it pass through the liver, and seems to be responsible for the risks that have been shown in some studies related to blood clotting, heart disease, and stroke (makes sense, since the liver makes blood clotting factors).
+Second, estradiol (bio-identical estrogen and testosterone) should NOT be given by mouth, since doing so makes it pass through the liver, and seems to be responsible for the risks that have been shown in some studies related to blood clotting, heart disease, and stroke (makes sense, since the liver makes blood clotting factors).

 So, once we have agreed that bio-identical and non-oral HRT is the gold standard based on many, many good studies, we have some options.
 Let’s talk about the pellet option and why it may be the best option for many women (and men).

 Hormone pellets are tiny slow release bio-identical rods made of estradiol or testosterone.
 They can be dosed differently for each patient, based on her weight, where she is in the menopause spectrum, her symptoms and personal history.
 In other words, the tiny rods come in many doses and can be added together to achieve a higher dose for patients who need that.
 For example, some men need might receive ten or more testosterone pellets in one application, and some women might receive an estrogen and a testosterone pellet.
 The starting dose is determined by a formula based on hundreds of thousands of prior patient experiences and can be modified in the future based on individual response.